‘I kept jumping in disbelief’: Boston waitress stunned after customer leaves large tip

 BOSTON (WHDH) - A Boston waitress who works two jobs says she was stunned after one of her customers recently surprised her with a large tip.

-Angela Loaiza, a single mother from Columbia, was called to work at Peka Restaurant in Brighton on her off day late last month when a customer left her a $500 tip on a $161.04 bill, according to restaurant manager Katiuska Valiente.
+Angela Loaiza, a single mother from Colombia, was called to work at Peka Restaurant in Brighton on her off day late last month when a customer left her a $500 tip on a $161.04 bill, according to restaurant manager Katiuska Valiente.

 “I couldn’t believe it.
 I kept jumping in disbelief and I told my boss to confirm it was real and when she did I thought of my mom and my daughter,” Loaiza said.